whatmakeart/whatmakeart.github.io/content/making/molds.md

 - Multi part mold
 - Mother mold

 Molds can either be designed to be reusable or just for a single use.
-All molds have a finite lifespan but with care can be made to make numerous castings.
+All molds have a finite lifespan but with care can be used to make numerous castings.

 ### One Part Mold

 A one part mold is the simplest type of mold.
 It can be easily made with some wet mud and your hand.
 Simply press your hand into the wet mud and remove it.
 You can then pour [plaster](./plaster.md) or other material into the negative space left by your hand and let it set.
 This would give you a copy of the positive form of one side of your hand.

 One part molds are often used in the making of plaques, signs and other flat planer and decorative objects.
 The downside of one part mold is that the back side of the casting will be dictated by how the material settles into the mold rather than buy a defined shape as in a two-part mold.

 ### Two Part Mold